samueltobler/behavdata/README.md

 ## Introduction

-The **`behavdata`** package allows easy pre-processing of behavioral data.
+The **`behavdata`** package allows easy pre-processing and analysis of behavioral data.
 This package includes the following functions:

 #### Scale Analysis Related